ashbyp/mltorch/README.md

 # mltorch

-Machine learning examples using PyTorch
+Machine learning examples using PyTorch and Google colab